 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-The learning outcomes for this unit include:1. knowledge and understanding of contemporary policing practice in Australia and internationally
+- knowledge and understanding of contemporary policing practice in australia and internationally

-2. introductory knowledge about policing policies, practices and skills to demonstrate an understanding of challenges faced by policing officers in the 21st Century
+- introductory knowledge about policing policies, practices and skills to demonstrate an understanding of challenges faced by policing officers in the 21st century

 |Timetable||View the lecture timetable | View the full unit timetable|